A Past Unravelled

 Fortunately, several usable depictions of the castle have survived, enabling us to reconstruct its former glory with a high degree of certainty.
 The Le Dentu drawing provides a comprehensive depiction of the building complex from several angles, exposing the precise building materials and structural elements.
 By 1670, the castle had undergone some further development; however, it broadly retained the form depicted in the drawing.

-Image Source: Virtual theoretical reconstruction - Pazirik LLC.
+The Castle of Fülek Image Source: Virtual theoretical reconstruction - Pazirik LLC.

 The Clock Tower